Susan Collins: Fifth term

 On January 6, 2021, Collins was participating in the certification of the Electoral College vote count when Trump supporters attacked the United States Capitol.
 She was on the Senate floor listening to speeches related to the objection to counting Arizona's votes when the Sergeant at Arms of the U.S. Senate and U.S. Capitol Police removed Vice President Mike Pence and Senators Mitch McConnell and Chuck Schumer.
 She called the experience "frightening and appalling."
 Collins later called the attack "a dangerous, shameful, and outrageous attack on our democracy" and blamed Trump for "working up the crowd and inciting this mob".
 She called on him to call off the rioters.
 When Congress reconvened after the Capitol was secure, Collins voted to certify the count.

 Toward the end of January 2021, Collins led a group of 10 Republican senators who requested that President Joe Biden join bipartisan negotiations when creating his COVID-19 economic relief package.
 After meeting with the group, Biden opted to pass his relief package using the reconciliation process, for which he did not need Republican support.

 On February 13, 2021, Collins was one of seven Republican senators to vote to convict Trump in his second impeachment trial.

-Political analysis website FiveThirtyEight finds that as of May 2021, Collins has voted in line with President Joe Biden around 92% of the time in the 117th Congress.
+Political analysis website FiveThirtyEight found that Collins had voted in line with President Joe Biden around 67% of the time in the 117th Congress.

-In May 2021, the Federal Bureau of Investigation was reported to be investigating a defense contractor in Hawaii who allegedly funneled $150,000 to a pro-Collins super PAC and reimbursed donations to the Collins 2020 campaign, both of which are illegal.
+On May 18, 2021, Axios revealed the Federal Bureau of Investigation investigation of defense contractor Martin Kao, former CEO of Navatek, who funneled $150,000 to a pro-Collins super PAC, 1820PAC, via a shell LLC, Society for Young Women Scientists and Engineers, as a federal contractor, and reimbursed donations to the Collins 2020 campaign, both of which are illegal.
 A spokesperson said that the campaign had no knowledge of the exchange.

 Collins cast her 8,000th consecutive roll call vote on October 28, 2021; only Chuck Grassley and William Proxmire have set longer streaks.
+On April 19, 2024, the Senate recognized her 9,000th vote that night, surpassing Grassley's 8,927-vote streak earlier in March.

 Collins voted to confirm Ketanji Brown Jackson to the Supreme Court, making her one of the only three GOP senators to support her nomination, the other two being Lisa Murkowski and Mitt Romney.

+In February 2025, Collins voted to confirm Trump nominees Robert F. Kennedy Jr. for United States Secretary of Health and Human Services and Russell Vought for Office of Management and Budget budget director.

+In May 2025, Collins criticized the Trump administration for cutting science funding and firing federal scientists.

+On June 29, 2025, Collins voted to pass the One Big Beautiful Bill Act.

 Committee assignments

+Collins's committee assignments for the 119th Congress are as follows: